ScottGuymer/scottguymer/content/post/azurechallenge-leeds.md

 At this point we also decided that we probably needed a dev namespace for testing our improvements.

 It was the end of day 1 already!
-We would have to come back tomorrow and continue tuning our s
+We would have to come back tomorrow and continue tuning our system.

 ## The Competition

 A couple more load tests later and things were hanging together,

 ## Performance improvements

 We made some pretty decent performance tweaks to our platform.
 We tuned the kubernetes resource request and limits to pack more instances into our servers.
 We also made sure that we had pre-scaled our service to take the load and made the autoscaler scale up the service more aggressively.

 On the Azure side we made sure that our event hub was scaled up to a decent amount of throughput units and that auto inflating was enabled to inflate to the maximum possible.